-Majority of the procedures that fall into the category of cosmetic dentistry are considered elective.
+The majority of the procedures that fall into the category of cosmetic dentistry are considered elective.
 Why would one invest in a treatment that will have no effect on their overall oral health?
 Because they want to feel good about their smile.
 Multiple studies have demonstrated the power of an attractive smile, from a stronger professional image to higher social confidence.
-The more a person likes their smile, they more the express it and, the more a person smiles, the more benefits they gain.
+The more a person likes their smile, the more they express it and, the more a person smiles, the more benefits they gain.
 Plus, in our current culture a straight, white, beautiful smile is associated with beauty, health, social status, and even intelligence.

 Cosmetic dentistry treatments eliminate the public humility to hide teeth that are less than perfect.
 By removing stains, covering chips or other damage, closing gaps, and even replacing lost teeth; cosmetic dentistry can help you have complete confidence in your smile.